bilgino/angularforddd/README.md

 }
 ```

-Necessary data transformations can reside in the view model.
-A better approach is to have a separate component which encloses all operations
+Necessary data transformations can reside in the view model class.
+A better approach is to have a separate component which performs all operations
 such as a mapper, translator, factory or abstract super class.
 In this way, we can delegate and decouple the transformation responsibilities to promote code reusability.

 The view model should hold the data necessary to render the UI if: